dankinsoid/VaporToOpenAPI/README.md

 ## Usage
 ### Base usage
 1. Set up a [SwaggerUI page](https://github.com/swagger-api/swagger-ui) in your Vapor project downloading the `dist` folder and placing its content in the `Public/Swagger` directory.
 2. Describe all of your routes and register all controllers as described in [Vapor docs](https://docs.vapor.codes/basics/routing).
-Optionally, add OpenAPI details to each route using the `route.openAPI` method.
+Add OpenAPI details to each route using the `route.openAPI` method.
 3. Add a route to return a [SwaggerUI index.html](https://github.com/swagger-api/swagger-ui/blob/master/dist/index.html).
 Or configure your middlewares to use 'index.html' as default page.
 4. Add a route to return an `OpenAPIObject` instance via the `app.routes.openAPI` method.
-Make sure the path of this route matches the "swagger.json" URL in your SwaggerUI page method.
+Make sure the path of this route matches the `swagger.json` URL in your SwaggerUI page method.

 All enums in your models must implement `CaseIterable`.